mixxxdj/manual/source/chapters/configuration.rst

 difficult to setup JACK and PulseAudio to work well together.
 So, unless you already use JACK, it is easiest to let Mixxx suspend PulseAudio and use ALSA.

 If the PulseAudio plugin for alsalibs is installed on GNU/Linux, you can choose the virtual device ``pulse``.
 This allows Mixxx to share the default system sound card with other media players.
-This only works if you start mixxx without pasuspender, which you can do by running "mixxx" from a console rather than clicking the launcher icon in a menu or on your desktop.
-Since the sound stream is routed from ALSA to Pulse and back to ALSA, this adds an additional latency of ~2 x the selected audio buffer.
+This only works if you start Mixxx without pasuspender, which you can do by running "mixxx" from a console rather than clicking the launcher icon in a menu or on your desktop.
+Since the sound stream is routed from ALSA to Pulse and back to ALSA, this adds an additional latency of ~2 x the selected audio buffer size.

 Equalizer Preferences
 =====================